ben-manes/gradle-versions-plugin/README.md

 Start at the subsection for the version your build is on and work upward: each subsection migrates to the version covered by the subsection above it, and the topmost migrates to the current release.

+### v0.58.0

+v0.59.0 collects the partial result of every project under the project that aggregates them, so a project that exists only to hold a nested `include` no longer gains a `build` directory of its own:

+* Run `./gradlew dependencyUpdates --clean-legacy-partials` once to remove the `build/dependencyUpdates/partial.json` that earlier releases wrote into each project. `clean` removes it from a project that applies a plugin of its own, but a project with no build script has no `clean` task to reach it.

 ### v0.57.0